medic/cht-core/README.md

 ```

 ### Localization

 All text labels in the app are localized.
-See [here](https://github.com/medic/medic-docs/blob/master/development/translations.mdd) for more details on how to add new labels or modify existing ones.
+See the [translation documentation](https://github.com/medic/medic-docs/blob/master/development/translations.md) for more details on how to add new labels or modify existing ones.

 ## Tests
 Check out the [Gruntfile](Gruntfile.js) for all the tests you can run.